Enchanting Huo Shao Long Yuan Mark Raw Pu-erh Tea

 In tasting Long Yuan Mark, a distinct aroma arises as the leaves are dampened with a splash of hot water: mint chocolate chip!
-Rather than sweet like the ice cream, this tastes more like a fresh mint leaf paired with dark, bitter chocolate.
+Rather than sweet like the ice cream, this tastes more like a mint leaf paired with dark, bitter chocolate.
 On subsequent steeps, the zhang remains as the flavor transitions to an herbaceous, oregano note with hints of apple peel, cedar, and sage.
-This tea pairs perfectly with a hearty meal, and since puerh aids in digestion, it is an ideal choice for dinner.
+This tea pairs perfectly with a hearty meal, and since puerh aids in digestion, it is an ideal choice for after meals.

 Origin: Bulang Mountain, Meng Hai, Yunnan province, China